What’s decision tree?

 The algorithm continues to recur on each subset, considering only attributes never selected before.
 Recursion on a subset may stop in one of these cases:

-- every element in the subset belongs to the same class (+ or -), then the node is turned into a leaf and labelled with the class of the examples;
+- every element in the subset belongs to the same class (+ or -), then the node is turned into a leaf and labeled with the class of the examples;

 Let's take the following data as an example: